+These hinges do not meet the requirements in Approved Document B 2006 edition for self-closing devices (see 3.1 for details).
 Rising butt hinges contain a ramped profile between the two hinge blades which causes the door leaf to rise as it is being opened.
 The mass of the door leaf will then tend to close the door when it is released.
 To enable the door to function properly, it is necessary to ease the top edge of the door sufficiently to allow for the rise of the butt.
 When the door is returned to its closed position, this means that a gap will exist at the vulnerable head of the door, which could compromise the fire integrity of the door assembly.

-In order to achieve any form of self-closing the butt hinges must be accurately aligned.
+In order to achieve any form of self-closing, the butt hinges must be accurately aligned.
 Additionally, to meet the requirements of BS 4787, there is a requirement for 3 hinges per leaf whereas rising butt hinges are traditionally fitted as 2 hinges per leaf, while fire tests are also carried out with 3 hinges per leaf.
 Correct alignment is extremely difficult to achieve with 3 hinges.

 The closing force exerted by such a device is extremely low and will not overcome air pressure differences or resistance from latches, seals or carpets that might be fitted, and therefore they cannot be considered as reliable door closing devices.
-Whilst such devices are still permitted under current Building Regulations (Approved Document B) for certain domestic applications only, they are NOT recommended for any fire door application by this Code of Practice.
+Whilst such devices are still permitted in dwellings and flats covered by the previous Approved Document B for certain domestic applications only, they are NOT recommended for any fire door application by this Code of Practice.
 (See also 2.3.6).